admiraldonkey/Recruit-A-Hobbit/README.md

 ### The West Farthing Resettlement Initiative

-Browser based idle game where you recruit hobbits and purchase upgrades to help repopulate The Shire.
+Software Development Bootcamp - Week 3 Project - Browser based idle game where you recruit hobbits and purchase upgrades to help repopulate The Shire.

 # Features